In-depth horticulture training for Missourians who wish to spread their knowledge of gardening.

 Any resident with an interest in gardening, novice or expert, may take the Master Gardener Core Course.
 All you have to do is follow these steps:

-Find out about local programming on the Boone County Master Gardeners website.
+Find out about local programming by contacting us.

 2. Submit and pass the background check